-26. The Accounts Commission agreed the overall framework for a new approach to auditing Best Value in June 2016.
+- 28. The Accounts Commission agreed the overall framework for a new approach to auditing Best Value in June 2016.
 The introduction of the new approach coincides with the new five year audit appointments.
-As such, auditors will use the framework for their audit work from October 2016.

-- 27. A key feature of the new approach is that it integrates Best Value into the wider scope annual audit, which will influence audit planning and reporting.
-Best Value will be assessed comprehensively over the five year audit appointment, both through the on-going annual audit work, and also through discrete packages of work to look at specific issues.
-Conclusions and judgements on Best Value will be reported through: - the Annual Audit Report for each council, which will provide a rounded picture of the council overall - an Annual Assurance and Risks report that the Controller of Audit will provide to the Commission that will highlight issues from across all 32 council annual audit reports - a Best Value Assurance Report (BVAR) for each council that will be considered by the Accounts Commission at least once in a five year period. - 28.
-The six councils on which a BVAR will be published during the first year of the new approach are listed in Exhibit 6 below.
-Renfrewshire Council is one of those to be covered in this first tranche.
-Reports will be considered by the Accounts Commission in the period between May 2017 and March 2018.
+Auditors will use the framework for their audit work from October 2016. - 29.
+A key feature of the new approach is that it integrates Best Value into the wider scope annual audit, which will influence audit planning and reporting.
+Best Value will be assessed comprehensively over the five year audit appointment, both through the on - going annual audit work, and also through discrete packages of work to look at specific issues.
+Conclusions and judgements on Best Value will be reported through: - the Annual Audit Report for each council that will provide a rounded picture of the council overall - an Annual Assurance and Risks report that the Controller of Audit will provide to the Commission that will highlight issues from across all 32 council annual audit reports - a Best Value Assurance Report (BVAR) for each council that will be considered by the Accounts Commission at least once in a five year period. - 30.
+Renfrewshire Council was one of the six councils considered in the first year of the five year audit cycle, with the Renfrewshire Council BVAR published in August 2017.